soilwise-he/soilwise-fair-strategy/use-cases/earth-imagery.md

-## 10. Closing Note
+## 10. Conclusion

-FAIR publication of earth imagery does not require full file deposition, but it does require traceability, transparency, and citable identifiers.
-By documenting access pathways, identifiers, transformations, and licensing, earth imagery remains a reusable component of FAIR soil data products.
+FAIR publication of earth imagery are challenging for full file deposition, but it does require traceability, transparency, and citable identifiers.
+By documenting access pathways, identifiers, transformations, and licensing, earth imagery remains a reusable component of derived data products.

-If you'd like templates for metadata tables, STAC-based citation snippets, or soil-covariate documentation, I can generate those too—just say the word!